 The School of History, Archaeology and Religion, Cardiff University, has developed a formal policy with regards to the appropriate care and treatment of archaeological human remains and has similarly set aside storage space specifically for human remains in the final bank of shelves in the ground floor storage room.

-It has become apparent that the human remains store is not yet in line with accepted practice.
+The School’s human remains store is not yet fully aligned with accepted practice.
+Yet the School is firmly committed to the ethical handling of Human Remains, acknowledging limitations and constantly endeavouring to improve.
 Consequently, a set of guidelines specifically describing best-practice storage and record-keeping is attached, in hopes of producing outcomes which are both realistic and ethical.
 These guidelines will be used in concert with pre-existing guidelines for working with human remains.

 ii.
 Laws, Standards and Guidelines